mbarde/volto-fullcalendar-block/README.md

 ### Add content types other than events in the calendar

-You may have developed a custom version of an Event that want to show in a calendar, or you may have other content-types that want to show in a calendar.
+You may have developed a custom version of an event or other content types that want to show in a calendar.

 To do so, you need to provide a function that returns the date, title and urls to show for your content-type.